ckgxrg-salt/asedia-shell/PLAN.md

 - Lock
 - Logout

-And a line in the centre that displays either `Asedia` or the action names.
+And a line in the centre that displays either `Daywatch` or the action names.
 Actions need to be confirmed.

-## Binary - asedia-lock
+## Binary - daywatch-lock

 This is executable, will show up when called and runs until unlocked.